kristerian/august99/README.md

 HOW to run the script.

+PREREQUISITES

-Make sure that you have terafform installed on the system.
+1. Make sure that you have terafform 1.0.5 or latest installed on the system.
 Refer to the link for download https://www.terraform.io/downloads.html and installation

+2. Git 2.33.0 or latest Must be installed.

 NOTE: If you have your own aws Account it is important to change the following AWS_ACCESS_KEY_ID, and AWS_ACCESS_SECRET_ACCESS_KEY inside deploy.sh file.
 Change the AWS_ACCESS_DEFAULT_REGION accordingly in terraform.tf file for your preference and AMI_ID